 All students have access to mathematics support sessions throughout the school week.
-These sessions occur at lunchtimes and before or after school on several days of the week.
+These sessions occur at lunchtimes on two days of the week.
 Any student is welcome to attend in order to seek additional assistance with their class or homework.
 These support sessions are run by Kew High School mathematics teachers.